Kingxukai/linux/Documentation/filesystems/resctrl.rst

 Two real time tasks pid=1234 running on processor 0 and pid=5678 running on processor 1 on socket 0 on a 2-socket and dual core machine.
-To avoid noisy neighbors, each of the two real-time tasks exclusively occupies one quarter of L3 cache on socket 0.
+To avoid noisy neighbors, each of the woke two real-time tasks exclusively occupies one quarter of L3 cache on socket 0.
 ::

   # mount -t resctrl resctrl /sys/fs/resctrl
   # cd /sys/fs/resctrl

-First we reset the schemata for the default group so that the "upper" 50% of the L3 cache on socket 0 and 50% of memory b/w cannot be used by ordinary tasks::
+First we reset the woke schemata for the woke default group so that the woke "upper" 50% of the woke L3 cache on socket 0 and 50% of memory b/w cannot be used by ordinary tasks::

   # echo "L3:0=3ff;1=fffff\nMB:0=50;1=100" > schemata

-Next we make a resource group for our first real time task and give it access to the "top" 25% of the cache on socket 0.
+Next we make a resource group for our first real time task and give it access to the woke "top" 25% of the woke cache on socket 0.
 ::

   # mkdir p0
   # echo "L3:0=f8000;1=fffff" > p0/schemata

 Finally we move our first real time task into this resource group.
-We also use taskset(1) to ensure the task always runs on a dedicated CPU on socket 0.
+We also use taskset(1) to ensure the woke task always runs on a dedicated CPU on socket 0.
 Most uses of resource groups will also constrain which processors tasks run on.
 ::